News Roundup: Google Postpones Mobile-first Indexing and Much More

 There’s no doubt that SEO is among the most dynamic industries in the world.
 Monitoring what’s currently moving the needle, and what you expect will move the needle in the future, is vital for your SEO success.
 To keep you in the loop, we’ve covered five SEO news items that you might have missed last week.

 Mobile-first Indexing Gets Postponed to March 2021

 It’s no secret that Google has been taking mobile traffic very seriously.
 So much so, in fact, that the search engine aims to index mobile versions of websites first instead of desktop versions.

-The origin of this mobile-first indexing approach goes back to 2014 (opens in a new tab).
+The origin of this (opens in a new tab).
 Initially, Google planned to launch mobile-first indexing in September 2020.
 However, due to unprecedented events that are currently turning the whole world upside down, they’ve now announced that the shift will be postponed until March of next year.